 It’s hard to believe that a country with majestic landscapes like the Faroe Islands can be reached from mainland Europe in just a few hours.
 Thanks to modern transportation, the 18-island archipelago can be explored by more intrepid travelers than ever before.
-Whether you fly there from one of its neighbors or cruise the North Atlantic, planning a Faroe Islands itinerary puts you on a crash course to adventure.
+Whether you fly there from one of its neighbors or cruise the North Atlantic, planning a Faroe Islands road trip puts you on a crash course to adventure.

 Despite its remote location, the Faroe Islands have reliable infrastructure that help you move around the country with ease.
 Between navigable roadways and its small size, the Faroe Islands create an unforgettable road trip.
 That’s exactly how we decided to explore the Faroe Islands when we ventured there in October.